Surgical Procedures for Hyperthyroidism

 - You have a child with hyperthyroidism.

 - You are pregnant and have hyperthyroidism.
-(Anti-thyroid medicine is considered the first-line treatment for pregnant women.)
+(Anti-thyroid medication is considered the first-line treatment for pregnant women.)

 - Infected wound site